BrandonKS337/Capstone/README.md

 ## Required Software:
-App uses a mixture of several dependencies and will require a few things installed before hand
+App uses a mixture of several dependencies and will require a few things installed before hand to run it the same way I do.
 - node/nodemon
 - mySQL/MySQL workbench (or appropriate local database if you choose to mod the code a bit.)
 - bash or another tool like it to run your terminal commands from.